Rookas0/rshell/README.md

 * Add other operators such as && || ;
 * Job management.
 * Signal handling.
 (Ctrl L to clear screen, Ctrl C to newline)
+* better line editor
     * Allow line to be longer than terminal width (wrapping)
     * Allow tokens of arbitrary length (capped buffer right now)
-* More rich line editing
     * Tab completion
-    * Shortcuts to start and end of line
+    * Shortcuts to move cursor to start and end of line
+    * general optimizations needed. flickers when run in a VM